Is Grad School for You?

 • I’m not ready to go to work yet.

 If you’re not sure you’re ready, it’s okay to wait.
 Working for a year (or several), serving in a gap year service program, or even volunteering can provide you with invaluable practical experience that may make your grad school application stronger.
-(You may even find that graduate school isn’t necessary to follow your desired career path.)
+(You may also find that graduate school isn’t necessary to follow your desired career path.)

 Graduate School Checklist